november 19, 2018: DCI Test Bed in-process

 energia ventures funds dci

 Deep Cryogenics International was awarded $70,000 by Fredericton, NB investment group Energia Ventures.
-One of only 6 firms chosen in North America, DCI President Jack Cahn will attend a 13 week on-site incubation in NB in preparation for future Round A funding.
+One of only 6 firms chosen in North America, DCI President Jack Cahn will attend a 13 week on-site incubation in NB in preparation for future seed round funding.

 July 6, 2018: DCI wins Technology funding